callstacking/callstacking-rails/README.md

 ```

 ## Usage
+Usage:

+> callstacking-rails enable

+Enables the callstacking tracing.

+> callstacking-rails disable

+Disables the callstacking tracing.

+> callstacking-rails register

+Opens a browser window to register as a callstacking.com user.

+> callstacking-rails setup

+Interactively prompts you for your callstacking.com username/password.
+Stores auth details in `~/.callstacking-rails`.

+You can have multiple environments.
+The default is `development`.

+The `development:` section in the `~/.callstacking-rails` config contains your credentials.

+By setting the RAILS_ENV environment you can maintain multiple settings.

+Questions?
+Create an issue: https://github.com/callstacking/callstacking-rails/issues

+## Trace Output
-When you open a page for your app, once the page has rendered, you will see an arrow on the right hand side.
+When you open a page for your app, once the page has rendered, you will see an `<<` arrow on the right hand side.

-Click the arrow, and observe the full callstack context.
+Click the arrows, and observe the full callstack context.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).